dmitriz/un/README.md

 ## Uncomponents

 Why "uncomponent"?
-Because there isn't really much of a "component", the `reducer` and the `view` are just two plain functions and the initial state is a plain object.
+Because there isn't really much of a "component", the `reducer` and the `view` are just two plain functions and the initial state is a plain value.

 ### So what is called "uncomponent"?